 Another dish equally as good, is to dip thin slices of bread into fresh milk; have ready two eggs well beaten; dip the slices in the egg and fry them in butter to a light brown; when fried, pour over them a syrup, any kind that you choose, and serve hot.
 This makes a beautiful, rich-tasting dessert.

-During haying time on the farm, Mom had only minutes to prepare a delicious and filling noontime dessert.
-She often kept some leftover cake at hand, and a sweet sauce could be quickly made using one of Grandma’s recipes.
+During haying time on the farm, Mom had only minutes to prepare a filling noontime meal, and a delicious dessert.
+She often kept some leftover cake at hand, and a sweet pudding sauce could be quickly made using one of Grandma’s recipes.

-Sometimes, she made the cake and the sauce the night before and simply heated them both up right before serving.
-This is still one of my favorite desserts, yet it's so simple to make.
+Sometimes, she made the cake and the sauce the night before and simply heated those both up right before serving.
+It was always delicious.
+Cake pudding is still one of my favorite desserts, yet it's so simple to make.